uikit/uikit-site/docs/pages/grid.md

 To match the height of the direct child of each cell, add the `.uk-grid-match` class.
 This is needed to match the height of cards from the [Card component](card.md).

-You can also match the height of the grid cells themselves.
-Just add the `.uk-grid-item-match` class instead.

 ```html
 <div class="uk-grid-match" uk-grid>....</div>
 ```